elastic/terraform-provider-ec/docs/resources/ec_deployment_traffic_filter.md

 ---
 page_title: "Elastic Cloud: ec_deployment_traffic_filter"
 description: |-
-  Provides an Elastic Cloud traffic filter resource.
-Allowing traffic filter rules intended to limit inbound traffic to a deployment resources to be created, updated, and deleted.
+  Provides an Elastic Cloud traffic filter resource, which allows traffic filter rules to be created, updated, and deleted.
+Traffic filter rules are used to limit inbound traffic to deployment resources.
 ---

 # Resource: ec_deployment_traffic_filter

-Provides an Elastic Cloud traffic filter resource.
-Allowing traffic filter rules intended to limit inbound traffic to a deployment resources to be created, updated, and deleted.
+Provides an Elastic Cloud traffic filter resource, which allows traffic filter rules to be created, updated, and deleted.
+Traffic filter rules are used to limit inbound traffic to deployment resources.

 ## Example Usage